tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LP_14_Decentralized_Apps.md

 In this activity, students will learn about the different sectors where dApps are disrupting the traditional market practices in such areas as banking, exchanges, games, and art.

-Open the lesson slides and highlight the following:
+Open the lesson slides, move to the "Unveiling Decentralized Apps" section and highlight the following:

 * dApps are currently used beyond the finance sector.